Therapeutic Benefits of Pets

-Brining a pet into your home comes with many considerations.
+Bringing a pet into your home comes with many considerations.
 As a Psychotherapist who practices Animal Assisted Therapy with my 4-legged teammate, Leah, I have seen the amazing benefits an animal can bring to a therapy session.
-Studies have shown that cortisol levels (THE stress hormone) decrease significantly when there is an animal in the room.
+Studies have shown that cortisol levels (the stress hormone) decrease significantly when there is an animal in the room.
 For your child’s mental health, having a pet can add major protective factors.
 A family pet can lower stress levels in the home, help build positive experiences, and the animal can also be an anchor to start difficult conversations.

 Why Does Having A Pet Help

 Pets can help with maintaining good mental health by decreasing emotional, physical, and environmental vulnerabilities.
 To decrease vulnerabilities, it is important to build up a tolerance to difficult situations.
 One way to do this is to accumulating positive experiences!
 Focusing on the cute, funny, or sweet things pets do can add to our ability to handle negative situations by helping us “fill up” with positive feelings on a daily basis.
 Pets can also reduce loneliness and promote social connection.
 They teach us how to be gentle, forgiving, fun, and let go of shame.

 In therapy, the child-pet relationship can illustrate how to apply what we discuss in sessions to the outside world.
 Pets can model social skills in new situations, help build empathy and compassion, and they can serve as a non-judgmental friend that listens and provides compassion.
 Pets are also a great conversation starter when explaining difficult emotions such as guilt, shame, jealousy, and anxiety (my pup is terrified of fireworks).
 By discussing the emotion the animal is having, children can better identify their own feelings and work towards developing their own self-soothing techniques.